acschmit/cryptography.Net/README.md

 This library is dependent on the following jar files in <a href="http://www.bouncycastle.org" target="_blank">Bouncy Castle C# library Version 1.7</a> which are included in this project.

 * BouncyCastle.Crypto.dll

+#Compiling
+This project can be compiled in Xamarin or Visual Studio 2012.
+To run the Unit Tests in Visual Studio 2012 you must install the **NUnit Test Adapter** in the **Tools / Extensions and Updates** menu.